Process

 If you want, the next conversation can already be about which model fits your case best.

-We can start with a pilot, discuss ongoing operation or see whether a partner relationship makes sense.
+We can start with an initial declaration, discuss recurring dossiers or see whether a law-firm or consultancy model makes sense.